nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 ## vim

-You might expect the `vim` setup to be a bit more complex, mostly because of plugins, but in practice it is fairly easy.
-Because the [Nix packages](...) are hosted on GitHub, anybody is free to submit a pull request, and a bit of infrastructure was merged in for vim plugin support.
+Let's now bundle `vim` with a `vimrc` and some plugins.
+Maybe you've had this

-Maybe you've had this experience with vim plugins:
+experience:

 * Plugin A needs python 2.7,
 * Plugin B needs python 3.0,
 * Plugin C needs python 2.8, which is a special flavor of python 2.7.8 that can only be compiled during full moon.

-Those kinds of problems are completely alleviated with Nix, because the plugins themselves can specify their system dependencies, and different versions of Python/what-have-you can happily cohabit with one another.
-Here's my full vim
+You might expect the `vim` setup to be a bit more complex, mostly because of plugins, but in practice it is fairly easy.
+Because the [`nixpkgs`][nixpkgs] are hosted on GitHub, anybody is free to submit a pull request, and a bit of infrastructure was merged in for `vim` plugin support.

-setup:
+The python version (_versionssss_) issue mentioned above is completely alleviated with Nix, because the plugins themselves can specify their system dependencies, and different versions of Python/what-have-you can happily cohabit with one another.
+Here's my complete vim setup:

 ``` nix
 # vim/default.nix